ambyshframber/atodo/readme.md

 # atodo

-a simple command line linked todo list manager
+a simple command line linked todo list manager. every task in the list can have any amount of parent tasks (tasks it is required for) and child tasks (tasks required for it to be completed). i made atodo because a list usually isn't enough for a large project, as some things need other things to be done first. even a list ordered by priority isn't perfect.

 this program needs to be built with cargo. read the [rust book](https://doc.rust-lang.org/book/title-page.html) to find out more